Photos

 George and his family lived off of Wolf Creek in the southeast part of Williams Township, between Williamsville and Barclay.
 George owned 665 acres in Williams Township in 1874 (another source also states that at one time he owned 1,100 acres).
 Their house and place of residence was on the north side of Wolf Creek Road where it intersects with Kodiak Road (current aerial photographs reveal a building site on this exact location).
 In 1914, George's heirs (George and Lucy) still owned 220 acres of this land.
 The land probably stayed in the family until shortly after the death of his son George Jr. in 1929.
 (Note: of the above 665 acres, 240 were purchased by his father Reuben Merriman in 1835.
 This may have been the site where Reuben and Betsy Merriman's home was.)

-4 John S. Merriman was born on November 29, 1821 in Big Eagle Pct., Scott Co., Kentucky 15.
+4 John Sherman Merriman was born on November 29, 1821 in Big Eagle Pct., Scott Co., Kentucky 15.
 He died on May 24, 1885 in Fancy Creek Twp., Sangamon Co., Illinois.
 He is buried in the Stewart Cemetery, Williams Twp., Sangamon Co., Illinois.

 He married Mary J. Dawson on November 7, 1848 in Sangamon Co., Illinois 18.
 (She was born on December 27, 1831 in Sangamon Co., Illinois 15 and died on August 15, 1900 in Fancy Creek Twp., Sangamon Co., Illinois.
 She is buried in the Stewart Cemetery, Williams Twp., Sangamon Co., Illinois.)